smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 - [HTTP](/docs/jobs/task-types/http/) calls the API. the `method` must be set to _GET_.
 - [JSON Parse](/docs/jobs/task-types/jsonparse/) parses the JSON and extracts a value at a given keypath.
+- [Multiply](/docs/jobs/task-types/multiply/) multiplies the input by a multiplier.
+Used to remove the decimals.
 - [ETH ABI Encode](/docs/jobs/task-types/eth-abi-encode/) converts the data to a bytes payload according to ETH ABI encoding.
 - [ETH Tx](/docs/jobs/task-types/eth-tx/) submits the transaction to the chain, completing the cycle.

+The job specs example can be found [here](/docs/direct-request-get-uint256/).
 Let's walk through a real example, where you will retrieve 24 volumes of the [ETH/USD pair](https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD) from the cryptocompare API.

 1. [HTTP](/docs/jobs/task-types/http/) calls the API and returns the body of an HTTP GET result for [ETH/USD pair](https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD).
 Example: